rucio/donkeybot/docs/question_detector.md

     | end           | end index of the question (in clean_body)                                 |
     | context       | text where answer of a given of the question probably exists.             |

-We should note that since the `detect(text)` method of `QuestionDetector` doesn't take an `Email object` as input but rather a simple string, the attributes `(email_id, question_id, clean_body, context)` of a `Question object` are added outside of the `QuestionDetector` and setters from the `Question` class are used.
+We should note that since the `detect(self, text)` method of `QuestionDetector` doesn't take an `Email object` as input but rather a simple string, the attributes `(email_id, question_id, clean_body, context)` of a `Question object` are added outside of the `QuestionDetector` and setters from the `Question` class are used.
 We wanted detect to take a string so that it's more generalized and can be used in a number of cases.

-4) Finally, `detect(text)` method returns a list of `Question objects` or empty, for any questions found inside text.
+4) Finally, `detect(self, text)` method returns a list of `Question objects` or empty, for any questions found inside text.

 ---
 ##### Additional information about the `context` attribute of an email and the `Question` class.